What is a Running Streak?

 No.

-Wanting to be fair to all sides, let’s take a look at the reasons why say running everyday for a month is such a popular running challenge.
+Wanting to be fair to all sides, let’s take a look at the reasons why a run streak can be useful.

-- Crushing invalid excuses about time, energy, life
+- Crushing invalid excuses and mental barriers about time, energy, life

 - It can increase motivation